 Registration: 1.
 The process of securities registration involves filing a prospectus with the securities administrators as required under the Securities Act of each province in which the securities will be offered.
 2. Investment dealers and sales staff involved in the investment business must be registered with the applicable self-regulatory organization.
 Before registration is allowed, basic standards must be met, such as minimum capital requirements for a firm and minimum educational qualifications for personnel.

-Registration statement: A legal document that is filed with the SEC to register securities for public offering.
+Registration statement: A legal document that is filed with the SEC to register securities for a public offering.

 Regression analysis: A statistical technique that can be used to estimate relationships between variables.